webplatform/docs/dom/PointerEvent/height/index.md

 |Notes_rows={{Compatibility Notes Row
 |Browser=Internet Explorer
 |Version=10
 |Note=Pointer events are supported with the MS prefix.
-In the example above, IE10 would recognize '''MSPointerDown'', but not ''pointerdown''.
+In the example above, IE10 would require '''MSPointerDown'' rather than ''pointerdown''.
 }}
 }}
 {{See_Also_Section}}